folio-org/ui-ld-folio-wrapper/README.md

 ## Introduction

-This is a [Stripes](https://github.com/folio-org/stripes-core/) UI module for handling operations with Linked data resources.
+This is a [Stripes](https://github.com/folio-org/stripes-core/) UI module designed for performing operations on a library's Linked Data resources.

 This module acts as an adapter for [ui-linked-data](https://github.com/folio-org/ui-linked-data) module.
 Essentially, most of the functionality of this module is defined there.